rubocode/frontier.nvim/doc/design/tangent.md

 I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.

-Perhaps the team that is developing the language lack a well-rounded appreciation of the different aspects of life.
+Perhaps the team that is developing the language lacks a well-rounded appreciation for the different aspects of life.
 Perhaps they don't appreciate the generality and universality that they need to enable.
 I wonder whether the language developed by people with less of